-Deciding which type of candy to choose at the movie theater as a vegan is tough—basically everything contains milk or gelatin.
+Deciding which type of candy to choose at the movie theater as a vegan is tough—almost everything contains milk or gelatin.
 One candy you can always count on, though, is Sour Patch Kids.
 That includes all of everyone's favorite varieties, including original, extreme, fire, and watermelon.

 Duncan Hines Whipped Frosting

 If you've been avoiding the frosting aisle, you don't have to.
-Many pre-packaged frosting options are actually vegan, including Duncan Hines whipped frosting.
+Many pre-packaged frosting options are vegan, including Duncan Hines whipped frosting.
 While the cream cheese option contains milk, you can enjoy the vanilla and chocolate flavors on cakes, brownies, and—let's be honest—by the spoonful.

 Ore-Ida Golden Crinkles

 Craving some fries and tots?
 Reach for Ore-Ida.
 The company's Golden Crinkles, Golden Tater Tots, Golden Steak Fries, and Golden Waffle Fries don't contain any milk or eggs.
 Instead, the ingredient lists are fairly short, containing potatoes, vegetable oil, salt, and a handful of other ingredients.
-Many other brands have vegan-friendly options, too: Just do a quick scan of the label the next time you're at the grocery store.
+Many other brands have vegan-friendly options, too.
+Just do a quick scan of the label the next time you're at the grocery store.

 Another popular cookie that's surprisingly vegan is Nutter Butter.
 The classic treat is made up of flour, sugar, corn syrup, oil, and other ingredients—no dairy or eggs.
 Nutter Butter Bites, the delicious mini version, are free of animal products as well.

 Good news, sugar lovers!
 These arcade treats are vegan friendly, so you can dip to your heart's content.